Video game industry

 The video game industry has played an important role in improvement of computer hardware.
 Many parts of modern personal computers were originally improved to meet the needs of video games.
 The industry has influenced the technological advancement of personal computers through sound cards, graphics cards and 3D graphic accelerators, CPUs, and co-processors like PhysX.
 Sound cards, for example, were originally developed for games and then improved for adoption by the music industry.

 Industry overview

 Size

-In 2017 in the United States, which represented about a third of the global video game market, the Entertainment Software Association estimated that there were over 2,300 development companies and over 525 publishing companies, including in hardware and software manufacturing, service providers, and distributors.
+In 2017 in the United States, which represented about a third of the global video game market at the time, the Entertainment Software Association estimated that there were over 2,300 development companies and over 525 publishing companies, including in hardware and software manufacturing, service providers, and distributors.
 These companies in total have nearly 66,000 direct employees.
 If including indirect employment, such as a developer using the services of a graphics design package from a different firm, the total number of employees involved in the video game industry rises above 220,000.